Skip to content

 Character count

 While we can’t provide a hard and fast rule for the precise number of characters to include in a push, we provide some guidelines to consider while designing iOS messages.
-There may be some variance depending on the presence of an image, the notification state and display setting of the user’s device, as well as the size of the device.
+There may be some variance depending on the presence of an image, the notification state and display setting of the user’s device, and the size of the device.
 When in doubt, keep it short and sweet.

 Notification states